ihh/schooz/README.txt

 Functions to be defined by user interface:

-[link TEXT ACTION FUNC]  ... returns a hyperlink with text TEXT that calls FUNC, with mouseover text ACTION [menu TEXT [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns text hyperlinked to a popup menu [choice [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns a menu (rendered as a list)
+[link TEXT ACTIONTEXT FUNC]  ... returns a hyperlink with text TEXT that calls FUNC, with mouseover text ACTION [menu TEXT [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns text hyperlinked to a popup menu [choice [[ACTIONTEXT1 FUNC1] [ACTIONTEXT2 FUNC2] ...]]  ... returns a menu (rendered as a list)